Research Center: Henry Ford Medical Center

 About the Study

 Did you know that many new mothers face challenges with postpartum depression (PPD), and traditional treatments don’t always help?
-That’s why researchers are exploring innovative solutions—like RE104, an investigational psychedelic medication similar to psilocybin.
+That’s why researchers are exploring RE104, an investigational psychedelic medication similar to psilocybin.
 This study aims to see if a single dose of RE104 could help ease PPD symptoms.

 Join Henry Ford Medical Center researchers in this potentially groundbreaking study that could change the future of PPD treatment!
 Discover if you qualify.
 Join today!